 Light from most ordinary light sources wiggles up and down, left and right, and diagonally.
 Your polarizing filter lets through only the light that is vibrating in one particular direction.
 In this polarized light, the light waves all wiggle in the same direction.

 To understand what this means, picture waves traveling along a rope.
 If the waves vibrate up and down, they are vertically polarized.
 Vertically polarized rope waves can pass through the slots between the vertical slats in a fence; waves vibrating in other directions are blocked by the slats.
 If you orient a polarizing filter properly, vertically polarized light waves can pass through the filter, while waves vibrating in other directions are blocked.

 The light emerging from the light source at the bottom of the tube is unpolarized.
-That means that this light vibrates in all directions perpendicular to the light's direction of motion.
-The polarizing filter under the sugar solution polarizes this light, so that it vibrates in only one direction.
+That means it vibrates in all directions perpendicular to the light’s direction of motion.
+The polarizing filter under the sugar solution polarizes this light so it vibrates in one direction only.

-When polarized light passes through the Karo® syrup, the direction of its polarization is changed.
-Light vibrating from side to side, for example, might end up vibrating at a 45-degree angle.
-The amount of rotation depends on the depth of the syrup: the angle of rotation is proportional to the depth.
-It also depends on the concentration of the syrup: the more concentrated the syrup, the greater the rotation.
+When polarized light passes through the Karo syrup, the direction of its polarization is changed.
+Light vibrating from to side to side, for example, might end up vibrating at a 45-degree angle.
+The amount of rotation depends on the depth of the syrup: The angle of rotation is proportional to the depth.
+It also depends on the concentration of the syrup: The more concentrated the syrup, the greater the rotation.
 Finally, the angle of rotation depends on the wavelength or color of the light.
-Blue light, with its shorter wavelength, rotates more than the longer-wavelength red light.
+Blue light, with its shorter wavelength, rotates more than longer-wavelength red light.